 - If this would be a third marriage for either party, special counseling (paid for separately by the couple) will be required and special permission must be obtained from the bishop.

 - Marriage for same gender couples is legal in the District of Columbia, and the clergy of Ascension are licensed to officiate there.
 The same guidelines for preparation apply.

 Ordination, Reconciliation, and Unction are all personal sacraments that require guidance and/or counseling.
-For information about these sacraments of the church, please contact Rev. Randy.
+For information about these sacraments of the church, please contact Rev. Javier.